Wed, 02 Mar 2016 12:55 - Updated Wed, 02 Mar 2016 12:55

 To report errors in the texts of articles published, fill out the information below and click Send

-An Endiama source says that as a result of the transaction, the State earned Usd 2.1 million worth of taxes and fees, while the remainder amount shared among the partners according to their shares in the Lulo Project, in Angola's northeastern Lunda Norte province.
+An official source from the Angolan company states that as a result of the transaction, it was paid taxes and fees to the state in the amount of USD 2.14 million and the remainder divided among the partners according to their shares in the Lulo project, located in Lunda Norte province.

 "Projecto Lulo" is operated under a partnership in which Edniama holds a 32 percent share, while Lucapa Diamond Company Limited holds 40 percent and “Rosas & Pétalas” 28%.

 In the same sale transaction, it was also traded another diamond of 120.35 carats from Lulo, for USD 2.942.557.50.